 \subsection{Asymptotic convergence and scalability}

-We empirically validate the consistency of parameter estimates and the convergence of the posterior distribution towards the Gaussian shape predicted by the Bernstein-von Mises theorem (see \Cref{thm:BvM_LTI_applicability}) for identifiable canonical forms.
+We empirically validate the consistency of parameter estimates and the convergence of the posterior distribution towards the Gaussian predicted by the BvM \Cref{thm:BvM_LTI_applicability} for identifiable canonical forms.
 This experiment uses 15 randomly generated ground truth systems.
-For each system, data is simulated with zero process noise ($\sigma_\Sigma=0$) and fixed measurement noise $\sigma_\Gamma=0.5$ over increasing trajectory lengths $T$.
-From this simulated data, we determine the MAP estimate of the canonical parameters, denoted as $\Theta_c^{\text{MAP}}$.
+For each system, data are simulated with zero process noise ($\sigma_\Sigma=0$) and fixed measurement noise $\sigma_\Gamma=0.5$ over increasing trajectory lengths $T$.
+From these simulated data, we determine the MAP estimate of the canonical parameters, denoted as $\Theta_c^{\text{MAP}}$.

 A key aspect of BvM is the role of the FIM.
-We compare two FIM calculations, both evaluated at the MAP estimate $\Theta_c^{\text{MAP}}$ for each ground truth system: (1) $I_T^{\text{analytic}}(\Theta_c^{\text{MAP}})$, computed using the recursive formulas derived in \Cref{prop:fisher_LTI}.
-These formulas are exact for the $\sigma_\Sigma=0$ case considered here.
-(2) $I_T^{\text{numeric}}(\Theta_c^{\text{MAP}})$, an approximation of the expected FIM.
-This is obtained by first generating $M=100$ independent noisy trajectory realizations using the ground truth parameters.
+We compare two FIM calculations, both evaluated at the MAP estimate $\Theta_c^{\text{MAP}}$ for each ground truth system: (1) $I_T^{\text{analytic}}(\Theta_c^{\text{MAP}})$ and (2) $I_T^{\text{numeric}}(\Theta_c^{\text{MAP}})$. $I_T^{\text{analytic}}$ is computed using the recursive formulas derived in \Cref{prop:fisher_LTI}.
+These formulas are exact for the $\sigma_\Sigma=0$ case considered here. $I_T^{\text{numeric}}$ is a numerical approximation of the expected FIM.
+It is obtained by first generating $M=100$ independent noisy trajectory realizations using the ground truth parameters.
 A single MAP estimate, $\Theta_c^{\text{MAP}}$, is computed from one of these $M$ realizations (which we designate as the reference realization).
 Then, the observed FIM is computed for each of the $M$ realizations by applying automatic differentiation (AD) to the log-likelihood (using \texttt{JAX}), with each observed FIM being evaluated at this single $\Theta_c^{\text{MAP}}$ derived from the reference realization.
 Finally, these $M$ observed FIMs are averaged.
 This AD-based approach provides an efficient way to estimate the expected FIM and readily extends to scenarios with non-zero process noise where analytical formulas become more complex (see \Cref{appendix_fisher_information_and_BvM}).